williaz/Finance/FRM-handbook.md

 - Equity risk arises from potential movements in the value of stock prices.
 - Concentration refers to the proportion of the index due to the biggest stocks.

+#### 11.2 EQUITY DERIVATIVES

+- Stock index futures
+  - cash-and-carry relationship with index
+    - F * exp(-rt) = S * exp(-yt)
+- equity swaps are agreements to exchange cash flows tied to the return on a stock market index in exchange for a fixed or floating rate of interest.